heshan-madusanka/ROS-2-Jazzy-micro-ROS-Workshop/README.md

 micro-ROS aims to preserve as much of the standard ROS 2 programming model as possible while adapting it to the constraints of microcontrollers.
 Many core ROS 2 features are available in micro-ROS, though some are simplified or still under development due to MCU limitations.

-At a high level, micro-ROS supports the essential ROS 2 concepts — nodes, publishers/subscribers, services, actions, lifecycle, and discovery — but with restrictions such as fixed-size messages and compile-time composition.
+At a high level, micro-ROS supports the essential ROS 2 concepts — nodes, publishers/subscribers, services, actions, lifecycle and discovery — but with restrictions such as fixed-size messages and compile-time composition.
 In place of the full DDS middleware, micro-ROS relies on DDS-XRCE, a transport specifically designed for extremely resource-constrained devices.

 ### Features well supported in micro-ROS

 - Core client library: Built on rcl from ROS 2, extended with rclc for deterministic, allocation-free runtime on MCUs.
 - Lifecycle nodes: Supported via rclc_lifecycle, enabling managed startup and shutdown behavior.
-- Publish/subscribe, services, and actions: Fully available, as long as message types are fixed-size.
+- Publish/subscribe, services and actions: Fully available, as long as message types are fixed-size.
 - Discovery and node graph information: Works the same way as ROS 2 (with additional discovery options to find Agents).
-- DDS-XRCE transport: Provides UDP, serial (UART), and custom transport support.
+- DDS-XRCE transport: Provides UDP, serial (UART) and custom transport support.
 - Quality of Service (QoS): Reliable and best-effort semantics are available at compile-time.
 - IDL type support: micro-ROS supports the same IDL definitions as ROS 2.